AnthonyLloyd/CsCheck/Why.md

 ## Gen

 Instead of coming up with examples we need to create a generator `Gen<T>` for them.
-This may sound like a pain but actually it is really simple with the composable fluent `Gen` classes in CsCheck and can be done in one or two lines of code.
+This may sound like a pain but actually is really simple with the composable fluent `Gen` classes in CsCheck and can be done in one or two lines of code.
 The generators created for a domain can also be composed and reused across a number of tests e.g. serialization and domain logic.

-We start with a highly defaulted version `Gen.Double.Array.List` but may want to be more specific `Gen.Double[0.0, 100.0].Array[5].List[1, 10]` about the range of values.
+We start with a highly defaulted generator `Gen.Double.Array.List` but may want to be more specific `Gen.Double[0.0, 100.0].Array[5].List[1, 10]` about the range of values.

-Some testing libraries can create the generator for you using reflection but this often leads to a number of bugs for the library author and a lack of control for the library user.
+Some testing libraries can create the generator for you using reflection but this often leads to a number of bugs for the library author and a lack of control and insight for the library user.
-Fluent style composition similar to Linq is a much more extendable and robust option.
+Fluent style composition similar to Linq is a much more robust and extendable option.

-## No Brainers
+## Some No Brainers

-Serialization
+- Serialization
-Caches and collections
+- Caches and collections
-Calculations and algorithms
+- Calculations and algorithms
-Code refactoring
+- Code refactoring
-Multithreading and concurrency
+- Multithreading and concurrency